Independence of $\ell$ for the supports in the Decomposition Theorem: Introduction

 \section{Introduction}

-Let $f:X\to Y$ be a proper morphism of algebraic varieties over a separably closed field $k$, and let $IC_X(\Qlb)$ be the $\ell$-adic intersection complex on $X$.
-By the decomposition theorem \cite{BBD}, $Rf_*IC_X(\Qlb)$ splits into a direct sum of shifted semisimple perverse sheaves.
-It is then natural to expect that the supports of the irreducible perverse sheaves occurring in the decomposition are independent of $\ell\ne p.$ This is clear if $\text{char }k=0,$ by reducing to the case where $k=\bb C$ and comparing with $\bb C$-coefficient.
+We work with \'etale cohomology theory (or, more accurately, $\ell$-adic cohomology) of schemes here.
+Let $f:X\to Y$ be a proper morphism of algebraic varieties over a separably closed field $k$, and let $\IC_X(\Qlb)$ be the $\ell$-adic intersection complex on $X$.
+By the decomposition theorem \cite[Th\'eor\`eme 6.2.5]{BBD}, $Rf_*\IC_X(\Qlb)$ splits into a direct sum of shifted semisimple perverse sheaves.
+(Although the theorem cited above is stated for $k=\C$, the proof works in general.)
+It is then natural to expect that the supports of the irreducible perverse sheaves occurring in the decomposition are independent of $\ell\ne p$.
+This is clear if $\text{char }k=0$, by reducing to the case where $k=\C$ and comparing with $\C$-coefficients.

 The question can be raised from another perspective, and made more general.
 One has the following conjecture on ``independence of $\ell$" under pushforwards.
-Given an $\bb F_q$-morphism $f:X\to Y$ between $\bb F_q$-schemes of finite type, and given a compatible system $\{\s F_i\}_I$ of irreducible lisse sheaves on $X$ (see Definition \ref{D1} (i) below for definition), one predicts that for each integer $n$, the family of constructible sheaves $\{R^nf_*\s F_i\}_I$ are stratified by a common stratification of $Y$ and that on each stratum, their restrictions are compatible; similarly for the other operations.
-Note that the assumption on lissity of $\s F_i$ is necessary, since a lisse sheaf (which may not have global sections) could be compatible with the direct sum of a punctual sheaf (which always have global sections) and another constructible sheaf; similarly, the assumption on irreducibility rules out for instance nontrivial extensions of constant sheaves.
-Some results in this direction are given by Illusie \cite{Ill}, who showed, in particular, that there is a stratification $\{Y_i\}_i$ of $Y$, such that all the sheaves $R^nf_*\bb Z_{\ell}$ (as well as $R^nf_!\bb Z_{\ell}$), as $n$ and $\ell\ne p$ vary, are lisse on each $Y_i$ (see \textit{loc.\ cit.}, Corollaire 2.7).
+Given an $\bb F_q$-morphism $f:X\to Y$ between $\bb F_q$-schemes of finite type, and given a compatible system $\{\s F_i\}_I$ of irreducible lisse sheaves on $X$ (see Definition \ref{D1} (i) below for definition), one predicts that for each integer $n$, the family of constructible sheaves $\{R^nf_*\s F_i\}_I$ are lisse on the strata of a common stratification of $Y$ and that on each stratum, their restrictions are compatible; similarly for the other operations.
+Note that the assumption on lissity of $\s F_i$ is necessary, since a lisse sheaf (which may have no global sections) could be compatible with the direct sum of a punctual sheaf (which always have global sections) and another constructible sheaf; similarly, the assumption on irreducibility rules out for instance nontrivial extensions of constant sheaves.
+Some results in this direction are given by Illusie \cite{Ill}, who showed, in particular, that there is a stratification $\{Y_i\}_i$ of $Y$, such that all the sheaves $R^nf_*\Z_{\ell}$ (as well as $R^nf_!\Z_{\ell}$), as $n$ and $\ell\ne p$ vary, are lisse on each $Y_i$ (see \textit{loc.\ cit.}, Corollaire 2.7).